Skip to main content

 geoengine push

-GeoEngine will package the worker, upload the container image to the cloud registry, and register it in the selected workspace.
+GeoEngine confirms the local tag and semantic version, uploads the container image to the cloud registry, and registers it in the selected workspace.

 Step 3: Available to Your Team